AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | N.D. | N.D. | Rutas &gt; Entradas y salidas &gt; Vínculos de salida | "" |

 La variable *`linkExternalFilters`* es una variable opcional utilizada junto con *`linkInternalFilters`* para determinar si un vínculo es de salida.
 Un vínculo de salida se define como un vínculo que conduce a un visitante fuera del sitio.
 El vínculo puede aparecer en el informe de vínculos de salida independientemente de si la ventana objetivo de un vínculo de salida es una ventana emergente o la ventana actual.
 Los vínculos de salida solo se rastrean si *`trackExternalLinks`* is set to 'true.'
-Los filtros de *`linkExternalFilters`* y *`linkInternalFilters`* no distinguen entre mayúsculas y minúsculas.
+The filters in  and  are case insensitive.*`linkExternalFilters`**`linkInternalFilters`*

 >[!NOTE]
 >
->Si no desea usar *`linkExternalFilters`*, elimínelo o configúrelo en "".
+>If you don't want to use , delete it or set it to "".*`linkExternalFilters`*

-La lista de filtros *`linkExternalFilters`* y *`linkInternalFilters`* se aplican al dominio y la ruta de cualquier vínculo de forma predeterminada.
-Si *`linkLeaveQueryString`* se establece en 'true', los filtros se aplican a toda la dirección URL (dominio, ruta y cadena de consulta).
-Estos filtros siempre se aplican a la ruta absoluta de la dirección URL, incluso si se utiliza una ruta relativa como el valor href.
+The filters list in  and  apply to the domain and path of any link by default. *`linkExternalFilters`**`linkInternalFilters`* If  is set to 'true,' the filters apply to the entire URL (domain, path, and query string). *`linkLeaveQueryString`* Estos filtros siempre se aplican a la ruta absoluta de la dirección URL, incluso si se utiliza una ruta relativa como el valor href.

 Para la mayoría de las empresas, *`linkInternalFilters`* gives them enough control over exit links that they don't need *`linkExternalFilters`*.
 Using *`linkExternalFilters`* simply decreases the likelihood that an exit link is considered external.
 If *`linkExternalFilters`* has a value, then a link is considered only external if it does not match *`linkInternalFilters`* and does match *`linkExternalFilters`*.